 Bush’s Pasture Park is home to an amazing collection of plants and designed landscapes, both historic and contemporary.
-In the face of massive budget cuts since 1980, it is critical that the City of Salem receive support in the stewardship of this valuable community asset.
-Friends of Bush Gardens and its predecessor, The Bush Conservatory Gardeners, have been providing just such support since 1979 by preserving and enhancing the gardens and conservatory in Bush’s Pasture Park in partnership with the City of Salem Parks.
+In the face of massive budget cuts since 1980, it is critical that citizens support the City of Salem in the stewardship of this valuable community asset.
+Friends of Bush Gardens and its predecessor, The Bush Conservatory Gardeners, have been providing just such support since 1979 by preserving and enhancing the gardens and conservatory of Bush’s Pasture Park in partnership with the City of Salem Parks.